coopyey/ttrpg-campaign-site/content/Nuclear Chrome/NPCs/Mr. Steele.md

 ---
 **Class:** Fixer

 Works out of The Glen.
 Rumored to be nearing cyberpsychosis.
 He was the one that procured bodies for the scavs to part and sell.
 He is completely borged out and has four arms and is just huge and spooky in general.

-Emerick to follow up on him for an article.
+The most borged out person after Adam Smasher himself, a very controversial figure.

 **Appearance:**
 - 7'0" tall